nigru/StreetQuiz/README.md

 ## Download and build
 You are free to download this project and edit it.
 We used the build-tool [Fly](https://github.com/flyjs/fly), which is based on [node.js](https://nodejs.org/).

-After you downloaded the project you just need to run following command in the project direcory
+After you downloaded the project you just need to run following command in the project directory
 ```
 npm install
 ```